SleepApnea.org is reader-supported. We may earn a commission on products purchased using links on this page. Learn more.

 Why is my CPAP mask leaking water?

 There are a few reasons your CPAP mask could be leaking water.
 The two most likely are a bad connection and CPAP rainout.
 If your mask, CPAP hose, or machine aren’t connected correctly to one another, air can leak in and cause condensation to form.
 Likewise, a difference in temperature between your CPAP hose and humidifier can cause rainout and water inside your mask, even if they’re connected correctly.
+Worn mask cushions or loose-fitting headgear can also contribute to leaks and moisture buildup.

 Can CPAP rainout cause pneumonia?